RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ---

 In the previous step we added a client to call the Inventory service.
 Services calling services is a common practice in Microservices Architecture, but as we add more and more services the likelihood of a problem increases dramatically.
 Even if each service has 99.9% update, if we have 100 of services our estimated up time will only be ~90%.
-We therefor need to plan for failures to happen and our application logic has to consider that dependent services are not responding.
+We therefore need to plan for failures to happen and our application logic has to consider that dependent services are not responding.

 In the previous step we used the Feign client from the Netflix cloud native libraries to avoid having to write boilerplate code for doing a REST call.
 However Feign also have another good property which is that we easily create